BartonChenTW/swiss-building-tools/docs/api.md

 # API Reference

-This page provides detailed documentation for all functions in the Swiss Address Tools package.
+This page provides detailed documentation for all functions in the Swiss Building Tools package.

 ## Main Functions